Holter Monitor in Dogs

 A Holter monitor is typically used for patients with a history of syncope (fainting) or if your veterinarian detected abnormal or irregular heartbeats during a clinical examination of your dog.
 Some of the uses include:

-• determine heart rate variability during normal activity, exercise, and rest or sleep
+• determine heart rate variability during normal activity, exercise, rest, or sleep

-• diagnose the type of arrhythmia (abnormal or irregular heartbeat or rhythm) in order to determine the correct treatment
+• diagnose the type of arrhythmia (abnormal or irregular heartbeat or rhythm) to determine the correct treatment

 • analyze the effectiveness of prescribed cardiac drugs